How to make Artisan Bread

 How long does it take to make artisan bread

-For maximum flavour and texture slow fermentation is preferred.
+For maximum flavour and texture, slow fermentation is preferred.
 Typical artisan bread fermentation time is around 4 to 6 hours but can be much longer if pre-ferments or fridge retardation is used.

 Is artisan bread better for us to eat?

-Due to the slow fermentation and lack of artificial ingredients artisan bread is easier to digest so much better for our body.
+It tastes better, much better, so it must be good?
+I’ve found that unless you have a diet that consists of a lot of processed food it’s unlikely that the quality of artisan bread will be overlooked.
+Due to the slow fermentation and lack of artificial ingredients artisan bread is easier to digest so much better for our bodies.
 Especially noticeable by those with allergies.
 I’ve spoken to many people who tell me they can only eat artisan bread, modern bread makes them ill.

 How to learn to bake artisan bread

 If you want to learn how to make bread the artisan way, the primary thing you need to learn is how to develop dough till it’s ready to be proofed and finally baked.
 Initially there’s no need to learn how to use equipment or special techniques, a good hand kneading technique should be your primary focus.
+Here’s my guide on how to knead dough.

 Artisan bread recipe